G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies.md

 You can specify IPs only one by one via Control Panel.
 To add the list of the IPs use <a href="https://apidocs.gcore.com/cdn" target="_blank">API</a>.

-### Allow IP Policy
+### Allow IP policy

 Access to the resource is allowed for all the IPs except for the specified in the field.

 <img src="https://support.gcore.com/hc/article_attachments/360016099617/____________eng.png" alt="" width="70%">

-### Block IP Policy
+### Block IP policy

 Access to the resource is denied for all the IPs except for the specified in the field.

 <img src="https://support.gcore.com/hc/article_attachments/360016172698/____________eng.png" alt="" width="70%">

-## User Agent Access Policy
+## User agent access policy

-You can limit access to your CDN content for User Agents, for example, for certain browsers, consoles or some other devices.
+You can limit access to your CDN content for User agents, for example, for certain browsers, consoles or some other devices.

-In CDN Resource settings choose Show Advanced Settings, find Access (Security), click Add Policy and find User Agents Policy.
+In CDN Resource settings choose Show Advanced Settings, find Access (Security), click Add policy and find User agents policy.

 By default access to the Resource is allowed for all the kinds of User Agents.
-You can set up the Allow or Block policy.
+You can set up the allow or block policy.

-### Set via the Control panel
+### Set via the control panel

 To set the user agents using the control panel: